Getting started with Rodi¶

 The same classes can be written this way:

-Rodi would automatically instantiate B
+Rodi would automatically instantiate B and populate its dependency property

-with an instance of A
+with an instance of A.

 graph TD